 Several devices and procedures help reposition and stabilize the bladder and urethra.
 A pessary is a semi-rigid ring placed in the vagina to reposition the urethra and reduce stress incontinence leakage.
 Bulking substances such as collagen (fat) or specially formulated artificial substances may be injected to provide support and bulk around the urethra.
 These substances compress the urethra near the bladder outlet to reduce the effects of stress incontinence.
-The substances are not permanent and the procedure may need to be repeated at annually or more frequent intervals.
+The procedure may need to be repeated at annually or more frequent intervals.

 Several other surgical procedures have been shown to have high success rates.
 Stress incontinence often results from the bladder losing support and gradually dropping toward the vagina.
 The bladder can be returned to a more normal position with sutures that stabilize it by attaching it to nearby structures such as muscle, stable tissue or bone.
 Another procedure that provides bladder support involves placing a pubo-vaginal sling, a sort of hammock, beneath the bladder.
 The sling is sutured to adjacent structures.
 Excellent results with the pubo-vaginal sling have been achieved in women with stress urinary incontinence.

 An artificial sphincter is a novel device that mimics the musculature of the sphincter.
 It is a surgically implanted ring that encircles the urethra.
 It can be manually inflated to close around the urethra and prevent urine leakage.
 Sphincter implantation is not a common procedure but one that can be successfully employed in carefully selected patients.